 Along this path I have had the grace to have studied with many great teachers and mentors; conducted and published personally transformative research on the integral and transpersonal dimensions of the cinema and the experience of divine guidance across religious traditions and cultures; and had my creative works recognized with various awards and honors, and exhibited in schools, colleges, festivals, conferences, expositions, theaters, and broadcast media around the world.

 My current dance within this world of form is that of an transdisciplinary artist, researcher, consultant, educator, and spiritual director.
 One of my current projects is the development and application of Integral and transdisciplinary approaches to cinematic media theory, development, production and distribution.
-I was recently honored with the 2008 Integral Life Award from Integral Institute in recognition of this work.
+I was honored with the Integral Life Award from Integral Institute in recognition of this work, and named one of the TransTech 200 key innovators who are driving the advancement of media and technologies for personal growth and transformation.